 \subsection{Numerical integration}

 Figure \ref{Fig_num} shows the difference between the numerical orbit integration of Eq.\ \eqref{Eq_Schwarzschild_EOM} and the analytical solution for orbits $\#2$ and $\#6$, i.e.\ for the orbits with the smallest and largest eccentricity, respectively.
 With a working precision of 32 digits, the numerical orbits where obtained using a simple Runge-Kutta integrator on a fixed grid with 2001 equidistant grid points along the orbit.
-We used the computer algebra system Mathematica and the implemented functions for integrating second order differential equations to obtain the solutions for $r(\tau)$ and $\varphi(\tau)$.
+We used the computer algebra system Mathematica and the implemented functions for integrating second-order differential equations to obtain the solutions for $r(\tau)$ and $\varphi(\tau)$.
 For all considered cases, see Tab.\ \ref{Tab_orbits}, the accuracy of this numerical approach is in the sub-nanometer regime along one full orbital arc.

 The difference to the analytical solution is maximal for orbit $\#6$, which has the largest eccentricity of $\epsilon = 0.75$.
 But even in this case, the deviation is below $10^{-3}\,$nm.
-Hence, direct numerical integration of the EOM, with the given settings, yields an accuracy in the sub-nanometer regime after only a few seconds of integration time for one full orbit, and is well suited to integrate the fully relativistic EOM for high precision results.
+Hence, direct numerical integration of the EOM, with the given settings, yields an accuracy in the sub-nanometer regime after only a few seconds of computation time for one full orbit, and it is well suited to integrate the geodesic equation for high-precision results.
 Here, the purpose was to test and verify the applicability of the direct numerical integration method.
 Increasing the working precision and refining the numerical grid yields even more accurate orbits.
-However, to date the experimental capabilities do not allow for a more precise orbit determination, and the state of the art accuracy is achieved by distance measurements using laser interferometry in a GRACE-FO like mission scheme \cite{Flechtner:2016}.
+However, to date the experimental capabilities do not allow for a more precise orbit validation, and the state of the art accuracy is achieved by laser ranging measurements in the (sub-)centimeter regime \citep{Sosnica:2018}.